-The 1979 season was the only time a manager decided to write Mario Mendoza’s name regularly into their lineup.
+The 1979 season was the only time a manager decided to write Mario Mendoza’s name regularly into his lineup.
 Previously, Mendoza had been a light-hitting but helpful infielder.
 A “good glove, no hit” type.
-But the ’79 Mariners had nothing to lose.
+But the 1979 Mariners had nothing to lose, except more games.

-More than a month into the season, a few of Mendoza’s teammates, Bruce Bochte among them, were teasing him about his anemic batting average, which was .189 on May 18th.
-A few days prior, the Mariners had been playing the Royals which gave Bochte an opportunity to goad Kansas City star George Brett.
+More than a month into the season, a few of Mendoza’s teammates, Bruce Bochte among them, were teasing him about his anemic batting average, which was .189 in mid-May.
+The Mariners were playing the Royals that month when Bochte razzed Kansas City star George Brett.
 At the time, Brett (a former batting champion) was sporting a batting average that hovered around .240, far below his normal level.

 “If you aren’t careful,” Bochte said, “you’re going to drop below Mendoza.”